 Linter loves Make Up For Ever’s matte foundation because it provides full coverage.
 Just be sure not to apply too much.
 “A finger full can do your whole face,” she says.
-If it’s looking to heavy, diffuse it with a damp sponge.”
-Linter started playing with this product because she wanted a foundation that wouldn’t transfer on to her face mask when she’s out and about.
+If it’s looking too heavy, diffuse it with a damp sponge.”
+Linter started playing with this product because she wanted a foundation that wouldn’t transfer to her face mask when she’s out and about.
 “If it’s matte, it doesn’t have a transfer onto the mask.
 And I’ve been wearing matte lipstick as well,” says Linter.

 When applying foundation, she says to avoid areas that are badly wrinkled.
 For her, that’s under her eyes.
 She says to apply concealer in these spots.
 The most important thing to remember with concealer is that you need to apply it with a good brush.
 “Never put your concealer on with your finger, it doesn’t work as you get older,” says Linter.
-“Because your finger is a little warm and then you put your concealer on and it never really works because you every time you pick your finger up off your face you’ve lifted off concealer.
+“Because your finger is a little warm and then you put your concealer on and it never really works because every time you pick your finger up off your face you’ve lifted off concealer.
 So you put on more and more and more and you don’t get the right effect.”
 Linter’s favorite concealer brush is made by Kevyn Aucoin.